rkynhoff/Streaming_Service_Comparisons/README.md

 - matplotlib and seaborn for data visualization
 - wordcloud for generating word cloud visuals
 - PIL (Python Imagining Library) for image processing
+- textwrap for wrapping text on graph axes